 |What I Do||

 TidBITS: Since April of 1990, I've published TidBITS, a free electronic newsletter that covers topics of interest to the Macintosh Internet community.
 I write the majority of articles for TidBITS, edit every issue, and run the business side of things.
 TidBITS has received numerous awards over the years, but the many thousands of kind messages from readers are what make it all worthwhile.
-We also publish the innovative Take Control ebook series, whose aim is to reinvent publishing for the Internet age.

-Magazine Writing: I was the president of the now-retired Info-Mac Network, a non-profit volunteer organization that was dedicated publishing the Info-Mac Digest (Macintosh technical discussions) and maintaining the Info-Mac Archive, the oldest collection of freely distributable Macintosh software on the Internet.
+Other Positions: I was the president of the now-retired Info-Mac Network, a non-profit volunteer organization that was dedicated publishing the Info-Mac Digest (Macintosh technical discussions) and maintaining the Info-Mac Archive, the oldest collection of freely distributable Macintosh software on the Internet.
 I also coordinated charitable licensing for commercial uses of FreePPP, a widely used Macintosh PPP implementation created by the FreePPP Group.